The PDA Nurture Programme

 How it is delivered

-This FIVE-week programme will run intermittently throughout the year and run for 5 consecutive weeks with each session starting at 1PM.
+This FIVE-week programme will run intermittently throughout the year and run for 5 consecutive weeks.
 The sessions will be recorded and sent to participants which will be available for extra viewing for 7 days.

 Week 1 – We Want The Same Thing!